Profit and Loss Statement

 One beneficial thing a profit and loss statement can do is to compare the current year's income and expenses to those of the previous year.
 This would indicate if the decisions you are making are helping you to make more money or less money.

-The financial statements can also be used by other people in ways that can benefit you or be to your detrimant.
+The bookkeeping 101 financial statements can also be used by other people in ways that can benefit you or be to your detriment.
 An example of this would be when you are presenting your bookkeeping reports to a bank.
 The banker will look at these financial statements and try to predict how long he or she expects you to stay in business.

 The profit & loss statement will basically tell the bank if your business is profitable or not.
 While the balance sheet will tell the bank how stable you are financially.